gaboesquivel/about-lift/readme.md

 ## Purpose

-The Pura Vida DAC builds open source software.
+The Pura Vida DAC focuses on building open source software and dApps that empower people and help create abundance on earth.

 ## Members